ErinaTheDummy/SwordToShield/ItemCompendium.md

 ### Loading
-Each time you use an action, bonus action, or reaction to make an attack with a weapon posessing the loading property, you can only fire once, regardless of how many attacks you have.
+Each time you use an action, bonus action, or reaction to make an attack with a weapon possessing the loading property, you can only fire once, regardless of how many attacks you have.

 ### Range